FRC 9498- ZENSHIN Robotics

 ZENSHIN Robotics is...

-An FRC team established in ZENSHIN Association in September 2023.
+an FRC team established within ZENSHIN Association in September 2023.

-The team aims to become the World Champion
+The team aims to become a World Champion

 Team vision

-To increase the number of young people with skills such as technical expertise, global communication skills and the ability to foster innovation.
+To increase the number of young people with skills such as technical expertise, global communication skills, and the ability to create innovation.

-To promote STEM and global activities by providing opportunities for students to independently challenge themselves and grow in science-related global activities.
+To promote STEM education and global activities by providing opportunities for students to independently challenge themselves and grow in scientific activities.

 01